TWGSS-OI-Team/Notes/README.md

 So, is 13 o’clock equivalent to 1 o’clock if we consider the clock, in which 12 hours is a cycle?
 It is trivial to see that it is true for addition and subtraction.
 Does it also hold for multiplication?

 Indeed, this is undoubtedly true: you may verify with several examples.
-Therefore, by considering these equivalence relationships, we define ab (mod m): a and b are equivalent under modulo m.
+Therefore, by considering these equivalence relationships, we define a ≡ b (mod m): a and b are equivalent under modulo m.
 Or it simply means that when a and b are divided by m, their remainder are the same.
 We can deduce some crucial identities from it:

 a (mod m) + b (mod m) mod m ≡ a + b (mod m) \
 a (mod m) - b (mod m) mod m ≡ a - b (mod m) \